zce/eslint-config-standard-ts/README.md

 Due to [a known limitation in ESLint](https://github.com/eslint/eslint/issues/3458).
 Many [ESLint shareable config](https://eslint.org/docs/developer-guide/shareable-configs) require a large number of peer dependencies.
 This leads to many inconveniences for developers to use.

-My idea is to ignore these problems 😅, and rely install these peer dependencies directly.
+My idea is to ignore these problems 😅, and install these peer dependencies directly.

+Because I think these problems no longer exist in modern npm.

 So this module is just a dependencies wrapper, internal use of eslint-config-standard-with-typescript and its peer dependencies.